-In clinical practice kidney disease is encountered frequently by the non-kidney specialist, both in primary and secondary care, especially as it is as a complication of common conditions such as diabetes and cardiovascular disease.
+In clinical practice kidney or renal disease is encountered frequently by the non-kidney specialist, both in primary and secondary care, especially as it is as a complication of common conditions such as diabetes and cardiovascular disease.

 So healthcare professionals on the front line, including primary care and specialist units, need to be equipped with the skills and knowledge to deal with potential nephrology patients confidently and effectively.